wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ﻿# Hidden Knowledge

+## 2025.12.17

+I2V Encode in Wrapper has `fl2v` toggle which needs to be enabled for example to make a loop video

+> it only affects how the last frame is encoded if provided;
+> Fun and first to last frame - model work with the last frame just being last video frame, 2.2 as well
+> But normal I2V requires last frame to be encoded on it's own

 ## 2025.12.16

 Discussion: as a mitigation of issues with [SCAIL](wan-animates.md#scail) the possibility is being considered of adding an extra pose guidance frame at the front and then cutting it